 In the following section, we will see two conceptual errors regarding this matter.

-Special Relativity is a theory pretending to simplify reality, as it states that we may express physical laws with equations that have the same form, and that the speed of light in free space has the same value for all observers.
+Special Relativity is a theory pretending to simplify reality, as it states that we may express physical laws with equations that have the same form and that the speed of light in free space has the same value for all observers.

-All measurements and units of the International System of Units (SI), also called the International System of Measurements, are dependent of the velocity and situation within the gravitational field of each observer.
+All measurements and units of the International System of Units (SI), also called the International System of Measurements, are dependent on the velocity and situation within the gravitational field of each observer.
 Moreover, it acts as if the mathematical apparatus used is real and not virtual.

 This example, together with that of the light balls, is one of my favorites.

-Just at that moment a pair of lightning bolts fall on both ends of the wagon –we know it because we are setting the example, if not it would be difficult to know it.
+Just at that moment, a pair of lightning bolts fall on both ends of the wagon –we know it because we are setting the example, if not it would be difficult to know it.

 The inertial observer at the station –let us say that he is the manager of the station– is in an inertial system fixed to the platform.
 This observer will see both bolts at the same time, because the distances from where they fell to him are equal, as he knows the speed of light is always the same –he had studied it just beforehand–, he deduces that the bolts are simultaneous.

 The inertial observer who is on the wagon, director of the wagon, is in an inertial frame fixed to the wagon.
-Because the wagon is moving, he perceives the bolt that fell with a jolt, sorry, I mean the bolt that fell on the front of the train first, since he is moving towards that point.
+Because the wagon is moving, he perceives the bolt that fell with a jolt, sorry, we mean the bolt that fell on the front of the train first, since he is moving towards that point.